-Artificial intelligence (AI), deep learning, and neural networks represent incredibly exciting and powerful machine learning-based techniques used to solve many real-world problems.
+Artificial intelligence (AI), deep learning, and neural networks represent an incredibly exciting and powerful machine learning-based techniques used to solve many real-world problems.
 For a primer on machine learning, you may want to read this five-part series that I wrote.

 The concepts discussed here are extremely technical, complex, and based on mathematics, statistics, probability theory, physics, signal processing, machine learning, computer science, psychology, linguistics, and neuroscience.